SeanHwangG/test/computer-science/concurrency.md

 * Can be used by multiple threads at the same time
 * Includes a counter to track availability
 * Can be acquired/released by different threads

-* Types
+* P / try(): if counter is positive, decrement counter, otherwise wait until available
+* V / increment(): increment the counter's value and signal another thread waiting to acquire the semaphore

+> Term

 * binary: mutex, better then lock when critical section is long (building-block of counting)
 * counting: represents a resources with many units available

-> Problems
+> Problem

-1. Starvation : writer do not get a chance in reader_writer problem only using mutex
+1. Starvation: writer do not get a chance in reader_writer problem only using mutex
     * It's because reader comes later than writer cut in line -> Use same line
-2. Deadlock : nested lock producer consumer problem
+2. Deadlock: nested lock producer consumer problem

-> Methods

-* P / try(): if counter is positive, decrement counter, otherwise wait until available
-* V / increment(): increment the counter's value and signal another thread waiting to acquire the semaphore

 {% tabs %}
 {% tab title='java' %}